Dealing with abusive men and their enablers in social justice and media collectives

 A longtime peace activist at a mini-conference in Vancouver explains that they hired the creep before they knew he raped a child.
 But they can’t exclude him now – it’s illegal to discriminate against people, you know.
 Does the peace group have a human-rights policy?
 A safe-space policy?
 Any procedures to address harassment?
 No, they don’t.

 This activist isn’t a dude – she’s a woman in her 60s.
 Surprise!

 By her logic, if Baby Doc Duvalier shows up, she’s obligated to let him join.
-If the Young Conservatives, StormFront and the entire Canadian Armed Forces want to participate in this peace group, they would be welcome too.
+If the Young Conservatives, StormFront and the entire Canadian Armed Forces door-crash this peace group, they are welcome.
 Right, dudette?

 It’s frustrating to explain the blindingly obvious to someone who should know better, but I’m giving it the old school try:

 What I’m hearing from your letter is that you believe the group can’t “legally” exclude someone they would prefer not to work with.
 But any group, non-profit, club, committee, or ad hoc organization has the right to choose who to admit as volunteers and who to exclude.
 It is not discrimination to say “we don’t want to work with someone who raped a child and harassed another woman.”

 Associations like [this peace group] are run on mutual-aid principles by like-minded people, and much of the work revolves around making principled decisions about which individuals, groups, and causes to support.